 3. Let there be light!
 We already touched on why this is a good idea in our post on how to search for a new space, but the tune remains the same: having ample natural lighting and large windows can really amp up the perceived size of a space.
-If windows are a no-go, trying painting the walls of a room lighter colors for a similar effect.
+If windows are a no-go, try painting the walls of a room lighter colors for a similar effect.
 If you’re not allowed to paint the walls, try adding some new-aged lighting fixtures like this one.

 4. Get creative with storage!
-Clearing out clutter can be a hassle, but it’s also one of things keeping your space cramped.
+Clearing out clutter can be a hassle, but it’s also one of the things keeping your space cramped.
 Rediscover your space by finally getting rid of the old DVD’s or investing in a new storage space saver (you can look at our top suggestions here!).

 5. Create a focal point.
 Got a space looking small no matter what you do?
 Draw attention away from the cramped space by creating a focal point that wows the eye.
 It can be anything from a bright orange couch to an eye-catching painting.
-Just be sure not to add too much dazzle to once space, this could make the space look more cramped than it was before!
+Just be sure not to add too much dazzle to once space, this could make space look more cramped than it was before!